Nutritional Benefits Of Cranberries

 Cardiovascular Health

-In a study published in 2006 in the British Journal of Nutrition, researchers from Quebec investigated the effect of increasing daily doses of low-calorie cranberry juice cocktail on the plasma lipid levels of 30 abdominally obese men, with a mean age of 51.
-During three periods of four weeks, the men drank 125 ml/day, 250 ml/day, or 500 ml/day.
+In a 2006 study published in the British Journal of Nutrition, researchers from Quebec investigated the effect of increasing daily doses of a low-calorie cranberry juice cocktail on plasma lipid levels in 30 abdominally obese men with a mean age of 51.
+During three 4-week periods, the men drank 125 ml/day, 250 ml/day, or 500 ml/day.
 No changes were noted in total and LDL (bad) cholesterol levels.
-While the men’s levels of HDL (good) cholesterol did rise.
-The researchers concluded that the nutritional benefits of cranberries and similar antioxidants such as flavonoids may well protect cardiac health.
+While the men’s HDL (good) cholesterol levels did rise.
+The researchers concluded that the nutritional benefits of cranberries and similar antioxidants, such as flavonoids, may well protect cardiac health.

-In a Finnish study published in 2008 in The American Journal of Clinical Nutrition, researchers asked 72 middle-aged “unmedicated” subjects with cardiovascular risk factors to consume moderate amounts of berry products (such as cranberries) or a control product for eight weeks.
-The subjects with high baseline blood pressure showed a significant decrease in their systolic blood pressure.
-Furthermore, the levels of cholesterol remained the same and the concentrations of serum HDL cholesterol increased significantly.
+In a Finnish study published in 2008 in The American Journal of Clinical Nutrition, researchers asked 72 middle-aged “unmedicated” subjects with cardiovascular risk factors to consume moderate amounts of berry products (such as cranberries) or a control product for 8 weeks.
+Subjects with high baseline blood pressure showed a significant decrease in systolic blood pressure.
+Furthermore, the levels of cholesterol remained the same, and the concentrations of serum HDL cholesterol increased significantly.
 More in the berry-eating group than in the control group.
-The researchers noted that the regular intake of berries “may play a role in the prevention of cardiovascular disease.”
+The researchers noted that regular berry intake “may play a role in the prevention of cardiovascular disease.”

 ULCER TREATMENT AND PREVENTION OF STOMACH CANCER

 In a study published in 2007 in Molecular Nutrition And Food Research, Israeli researchers treated 177 patients with the Helicobacter Pylori bacteria.
 Research shows that this causes ulcers and has an association with stomach cancer.
 The standard treatment is a one week triple therapy: omeprazole, amoxicillin, and clarithromycin (O AC ).
-While taking this therapy, eighty-nine patients received cranberry juice twice daily, and 88 received a placebo.
+During this therapy, 89 patients received cranberry juice twice daily, and 88 received a placebo.
 At the end of the week, the patients stopped taking the OAC therapy.
-Then, continued with the cranberry juice or placebo for another two weeks.
+Then, they continued with cranberry juice or a placebo for another 2 weeks.
 Seven hundred twelve patients treated for pylori only with OAC served as an additional control group.

 Initially, there did not appear to be a significant difference between the cranberry and placebo groups.
-Yet, with the analysis of the data according to gender, an important difference emerged.
-For females, the eradication r e was significantly higher in those drinking cranberry juice.
-No such differences were found discovery in males.
+Yet, when analyzing the data by gender, an important difference emerged.
+Among females, the eradication rate was significantly higher among those who drank cranberry juice.
+No such differences were found in males.
 The researchers concluded that “the addition of cranberry to triple therapy improves the rate of H. pylori eradication in females.”

 Gum Health